Upper Reka: Yugoslav period

 Ottoman rule lasted until the First Balkan War (1912–13) with the arrival of the Serbian army that annexed the region into Serbia.
 In 1913, Muslim Albanians of the region, led by imam Malik Mema, rose up against Serbian forces and managed to free the region and also some villages of the Gostivar area.
 During World War I, local resistance continued as the region passed to Bulgaria.
 As such Serbian and Bulgarian forces during 1912-1916 burned down the villages of Trnica, Reč, Dubovo, Štirovica and Strezimir.
+A number of Serbian authors of this period denied there was an Albanian ethnic identity for the Orthodox populations of Upper Reka.
+Serbian historian Rista Nikolić described the Albanians of Reka as Serbs, due to the fact they were of the Orthodox faith.

+Bulgarian authors have also written about the Orthodox Albanians of Upper Reka.
+In 1915, historian Yordan Ivanov wrote Orthodox Albanians of Gostivar were undergoing Bulgarisation due to them being near the Bulgarian population.
+Linguist Stefan Mladenov stated in the Galičnik area counting Albanians accurately was difficult, especially in Upper Reka, because there were Christian villages such as Beličica, Duf, Kičinica and Sence who spoke Albanian and Bulgarian.
+He described the Muslim Albanians of Upper Reka keeping Christian traditions and living fraternally with its Christian Albanian population.